openslide/openslide-bin/README.txt

-This is a set of scripts for building OpenSlide for Windows, including all of its dependencies, using MinGW.
+This is a set of scripts for building OpenSlide for Windows, including all of its dependencies, using MinGW-w64.

 This is a very early version.
 Do not rely on its output.

 Cross-compiling from Linux
 --------------------------

-You will need MinGW, nasm, OpenJDK, and Apache Ant.
+You will need MinGW-w64, nasm, OpenJDK, and Apache Ant.
 You will also need the GNU Classpath version of jni.h installed.
 (On Fedora this is in the libgcj-devel package.)

 Then: